Working with Images

 toolCallId: 'tc_abc123',

-success: true,
+triggering: true,

-result: 'Screenshot captured successfully',
+result: 'Screenshot captured successfully'

 });Use Cases